-It is important to note that new conflicts might arise if soils, which are unproductive for agriculture under present socioeconomic terms, are thought to be utilized for future bioenergy crop production.
-Often, marginal lands have been set-aside already for a long period of time or have been excluded from agriculture traditionally so that rare species and seldom habitats are frequently found.
+It is important to note that new conflicts might arise if soils, which are unproductive for agriculture under present socio-economic terms, are thought to be utilized for future bioenergy crop production.
+Often, marginal lands have been already set-aside for a long period of time or have been traditionally excluded from agriculture so that rare species and rare habitats are frequently found.
 Such sites are usually subject to nature conservation measures.
 A proper selection of suitable marginal lands and clear legal regulations are therefore crucial and explicitly needed for a sustainable production of energy from renewable resources.
-However, the proposed alternative land use systems for suitable marginal lands are supposed to be low input systems and can be considered to have, therefore, positive impacts on soil protection compared to intensive conventional agricultural systems (Fernando et al., 2018).
+However, the proposed alternative land use systems for suitable marginal lands are supposed to be low input systems and can be considered to have, therefore, positive impacts on soil protection compared to intensive, conventional agricultural systems (Fernando et al., 2018).

-The practical implementation of a sustainable biomass production for energetic use at marginal lands is, therefore, highly depending on economic trade-offs as well as on supportive policy mechanisms and the framework of regulations.
+The practical implementation of a sustainable biomass production for energetic use at marginal lands is, therefore, highly dependent on economic trade-offs as well as on supportive policy mechanisms and the framework of regulations.
 At present, a wide range of different national policies and regulations exists within European countries.
-This impedes an overall implementation of this approach and causes unnecessary reservations of local farmers, landowners and authorities.
-Furthermore, additional financial support and incentives for farmers are still widely missing to overcome the relatively low efficiency of marginal soils compared with highly productive - but for food production needed - soils.
-Integrating bioenergy production at suitable marginal lands into future European policies (CAP) and the creation of suitable incentive programs might contribute to the objective to reach national and European renewable energy goals for 2050 and to mitigate the rising land use conflict between the production of food and feed on the one hand and biomass on the other hand.
-It can be expected that the importance of marginal lands will increase during the next few decades as bioenergy is thought to play an important role for future energy supply in Europe in terms of being able to meet the targets on GHG emissions reduction until 2050.
+This impedes an overall implementation of this approach and causes unnecessary reservations for local farmers, landowners, and authorities.
+Furthermore, additional financial support and incentives for farmers are still widely missing to overcome the relatively low efficiency of marginal soils compared with highly productive (food producing) soils.
+Integrating bioenergy production at suitable marginal lands into future European policies (e.g. CAP) and the creation of suitable incentive programmes might contribute to the objective to reach national and European renewable energy goals for 2050, and to mitigate the rising land use conflict between the production of food and feed, on the one hand, and biomass, on the other hand.
+It can be expected that the importance of marginal lands will increase during the next few decades as bioenergy is thought to play an important role for future energy supply in Europe in terms of being able to meet the targets for greenhouse gas emissions reduction until 2050.